TheresaLui/SelfHelpContent_v2/articles/microsoft.automation/automation-desiredstateconfiguration-node.md

 ### Checking error logs

-* See "Using xDscDiagnostics to Analyze DSC Logs" for information on how to collect logs Support will need to help you with your case.
+* See "Using xDscDiagnostics to Analyze DSC Logs" for information on how to collect logs Support will need to help you with your case
 * You can also [follow the "Using DSC Logs to diagnose script errors" guide](https://docs.microsoft.com/powershell/dsc/troubleshooting/troubleshooting#my-script-wont-run-using-dsc-logs-to-diagnose-script-errors)

 ## **Recommended Documents**